samarthj/arch-pkgbuild-action/README.md

 ## `is_python_pkg`

-**Optional** Whether this is a python format package.
-Based on the PKGBUILD documentations these should be prefixed with "python-", and this action needs that to be true, else the pypi version check is simply ignored.
+**Optional** Whether this is a python format package using pypi files as source.
+Based on the PKGBUILD documentations these should be prefixed with "python-", and this action needs that to be true.
+If that is not the case `python_pkg_name` may be used to override the basename of the python package on pypi.
+If neither is true or valid, then the pypi version check is simply ignored.
 On its own changes no behaviour without the pypi flags.
 Default `false`.

+## `python_pkg_name`

+**Optional** Override for the python package name.
+See `is_python_pkg` for use-case.

 ## `use_pypi_release_version`